 Anthropological, sociological, psychological theories, among other theoretical constructs can be utilized in conjunction with these plays to further study, from alternative perspectives, audience and rural culture.
-For example, we can apply anthropological theory to Toby plays. character, Toby, personified agrarian ideologies, we could argue that Toby shows were a theatrical representation of a nativistic Anthropologist, Ralph Linton, in his article, movement.
-"Nativistic Movements," defines nativistic movements as, "Any conscious, organized attempt on the part of a society's members to revive or perpetuate selected aspects of its culture."
-Linton believes that nativistic movements take distinctive elements of a culture and assign them symbolic value.
-He argues, "The more distinctive such elements are with respect to other cultures with which the society is in contact, the greater their potential value as symbols of the society's unique character."
-The rural characters in Toby plays came to represent each man or woman in the audience and personified distinctive elements such as morality, integrity, honesty, and righteousness in contrast to the city's perceived antithetical customs, not directly reflecting the rural audience, but rather what they aspired to be.
-Further,
+For example, we can apply anthropological theory to Toby plays.
+Because the character, Toby, personified agrarian ideologies, we could argue that Toby shows were a theatrical representation of a nativistic movement.
+Anthropologist, Ralph Linton, in his article, "Nativistic Movements," defines nativistic movements as, "Any conscious, organized attempt on the part of a society's members to revive or perpetuate selected aspects of its culture."24 Linton believes that nativistic movements take distinctive elements of a culture and assign them symbolic value.
+He argues, "The more distinctive such elements are with respect to other cultures with which the society is in contact, the greater their potential value as symbols of the society's unique character."25 The rural characters in Toby plays came to represent each man or woman in the audience and personified distinctive elements such as morality, integrity, honesty, and righteousness in contrast to the city's perceived antithetical customs, not directly reflecting the rural audience, but rather what they aspired to be.
+Further, Linton asserts, "the practicability of reviving or perpetuating the element[s] under current conditions is a main consideration."26 The plays were not about another time and place, but about problems close at hand.
+For Toby, integrity was his defense and his strength and the optimal way was the honest way, the backbone of rural tradition and the agrarian myth.
+Supporting the tent show companies by audiencing the plays was indeed a conscious, organized attempt to perpetuate aspects of the culture that rural Americans felt were being taken away by the wicked dominant urban culture.

-&lt;sup>20 Linton, Ralph.
+^a Linton, Ralph.
 "Nativistic Movements."
 American Anthropologist.
 14 (1943): 230.

-&lt;sup>21 Ibid, p.
+25 Ibid, p.
 231.